ListenToAJ/SongSwipe/README.md

 ### Running Locally

-Once dependencies are installed and the `.env` file is created and populated you can run the application with either of the following commands.
+Once dependencies are installed and the `.env` file iat the moment as well due to the URI for API calls being hardcoded at the moment. s created and populated you can run the application with either of the following commands.
 ```
 npm start (will just run the backend express app, use if you plan to use your own http server to distribute the frontend)
 npm run dev (will launch both a server to distribute the frontend and execute the backend)